 Intricarved stone artist Cal the Stoner sculpts full time from his open-air sculpture studio in the opal mining town of Andamooka, South Australia.

-The Andamooka Tiger is a 1.2 tonne life-size intricarved sculpture that has Andamooka rainbow matrix opal claws, tail tip, fangs and nose, honey matrix opal eyes and red rolling flash matrix opal pupils.
+The Andamooka Tiger is a 1.2 tonne life-size Intricarved sculpture that has Andamooka rainbow matrix opal claws, tail tip, fangs and nose, honey matrix opal eyes and red rolling flash matrix opal pupils.
 Andamooka is the only place in the world that produces the Andamooka rainbow matrix opal.

-Intricarved is an intricately carved stone sculptural technique that contains a picture/image or patterns in two or more colours created by Australian sculptor Cal the Stoner (Prohasky) in 2011.
-The lines, textural features and colour changes in an intricarved sculpture are those found naturally within the stone.
+Differently coloured stones cannot abut one another, only the same colour can.
 The lines and colour variations needed for each separate stone in the sculpture are found in larger pieces of stone, Cal then uses his hammer and chisel to get the piece out and then shape it's features to form the next interlocking piece.
 The process repeated until the sculpture is completed.
-In The Andamooka Tiger’s case over 2000 times.

 A stone coming loose is impossible!